Finding the Best Places to Retire Since 2006!

 Retire in Beaufort, North Carolina?

 Overview: Established in 1709, this cozy waterfront hamlet is the Cateret County seat and is nestled along North Carolina's scenic Inner Banks.
 Pirates, rum runners and sea captains have visited its shore, all claiming it as their own, but today Beaufort belongs to history lovers, romantics, water aficionados and retirees.

-The charming downtown has one and two story historic buildings, and neighborhood homes include weathered saltboxes, Cape Cods and plantation styles with double balconies.
+The downtown has one and two story historic buildings, and neighborhood homes include weathered saltboxes, Cape Cods and plantation styles with double balconies.
 The town is proud of its history - it is the third oldest community in the state - and it celebrates its past at the Beaufort Historic Site, the Old Burying Grounds and the North Carolina Maritime Museum.
 The Mullet Line Trolley passes through the waterfront district and by the public docks, and eco-tours, barrier island excursions, ghost-walk tours and charter sailboats appeal to locals and tourists alike.
 One tour takes visitors to the Shackleford Banks and the wild horses of Carrot Island.
 Cape Lookout is another popular destination, a place where visitors can climb the lighthouse, search for shells, camp or fish.
 The nearby Cedar Island National Wildlife Refuge offers hiking and bird-watching.

-There are numerous marine research facilities based in Beaufort, including the Rachel Carson Reserve.
+Numerous marine research facilities are based in Beaufort, including the Rachel Carson Reserve.
 The town also hosts two music festivals, an antiques show, a wine and food weekend and an annual wooden boat show.
 Shops are touristy.
 Restaurants are in good supply.